tokkonopapa/WordPress-IP-Geo-Block/README.md

 * `ip-geo-block-login`            : validate IP address at `wp-login.php`.
 * `ip-geo-block-admin`            : validate IP address at `wp-admin/*.php`.
 * `ip-geo-block-admin-actions`    : array of actions for `wp-admin/(admin|admin-ajax|admin-post).php`.
-* `ip-geo-block-backup-dir`       : absolute path where log files should be saved.
+* `ip-geo-block-backup-dir`       : full path where log files should be saved.
-* `ip-geo-block-maxmind-dir`      : absolute path where Maxmind GeoLite DB files should be saved.
+* `ip-geo-block-maxmind-dir`      : full path where Maxmind GeoLite DB files should be saved.
 * `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind GeoLite DB zip file for IPv4.
 * `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind GeoLite DB zip file for IPv6.
-* `ip-geo-block-ip2location-path` : absolute path to IP2Location LITE DB file.
+* `ip-geo-block-ip2location-path` : full path to IP2Location LITE DB file.

 For more details, see
     [samples.php][sample]